luismond/tm2tb/README.md

 ```

 The values represent the similarity between the terms and the sentence.

-We can get terms in other languages as well:
+We can get terms in other languages as well.
+(The language is detected automatically):

 ```python
 trg_sentence = """